yuyangpoi/FF-KDT/README.md

 ```

 ## Evaluation
 Place the checkpoint in the ./checkpoints/ folder first.
+Pretrained models can be downloaded from [Baidu Netdisk]()
 ```
 cd ./eval
 python eval_from_aedat4_high_freq.py --file_dir YOUR_DATA_PATH/Normal(or Blur, Dark, Over)